The respondent, a 22-year-old Afghan man, claimed that he arrived in Italy in the morning of the 14th of February.

-He described that prior to this, he had entered a vessel in the new port of Patras, described as a Superfast ferry, that was bound for the Italian port of Bari.
-During the interview, he was been able to describe the ship because of the color and the duration of the trip, shorter than other ships’ journey.
+He described that prior to this, he had entered a vessel in the new port of Patras (Greece), that was bound for the Italian port of Bari.
+During the interview, he described the ship as a ‘Superfast ferry’, distinguishable from others because of its color and the duration of the trip, shorter than other ships’ journey.

 He left Greece with just a small bottle of water and no food.

 While the truck was parked there, the respondent decided to exit the vehicle in order to buy a bottle of water and drink it at the park.
-He thought that the park could have been a safe space.

 “I said that I wanted to ask for asylum in Italy, but they pretended not to hear me”.